rsek/dataforged/moves/moves.md

 **When your expedition comes to an end**, roll the challenge dice and compare to your progress.

 On a **strong hit**, you reach your destination or complete your survey.
 Mark a reward on your discoveries legacy track per expedition’s rank: troublesome=1 tick; dangerous=2 ticks; formidable=1 box; extreme=2 boxes; epic=3 boxes.
+Any allies who shared this expedition also mark the reward.

-On a **weak hit**, as above, but you face an unforeseen complication at the end of your expedition.
-Make the legacy reward one rank lower, and envision what you find (__Ask the Oracle__ if unsure).
+On a **weak hit**, as above, but you face an unforeseen complication.
+Make the legacy reward one rank lower, and envision what you encounter at the end of your expedition.

+On a **miss**, Choose one.

+  * Abandon the expedition: Envision how this failure sets you back and __Pay the Price__.
-On a **miss**, your destination is lost to you, or you come to understand the true nature or cost of the expedition.
-If you recommit to the expedition, clear all but one progress box, and raise the rank by one (if not already epic).
+  * Find your path: Roll both challenge dice, take the lowest value, and clear that number of progress boxes.
+Then, raise the expedition’s rank by one (if not already epic).

 ### Set a Course